paws-r/paws/README.md

 ### Credentials

 First, set up your credentials and region.
 Here we set them within R.
-Paws also supports OS envrionment variables, AWS credential files, and IAM roles.
+Paws also supports OS environment variables, AWS credential files, and IAM roles.
 See [docs/credentials.md](docs/credentials.md) for more info.

 ``` r